Bolsonaro ran against corruption. Now, he’ll have to find another slogan.

 But reactions could be different among his more moderate followers, Solano said.
 They initially supported Bolsonaro not for his ideology, but because he promised to address the country’s most pressing issues.

 “For the more moderate, these corruption allegations are being paid attention to, and it’s having a negative impact on Bolsonaro’s image,” Solano said.
-“His middle-class voters are very disappointed with the departure of Sergio Moro.”
+“His middle-class voters are very disappointed with the departure of Sérgio Moro.”

 It’s increasingly clear, analysts say, that the platform Bolsonaro ran on in 2018 will not be available to him for the next presidential campaign in 2022.
 Unable to position himself as an anti-corruption outsider, he’ll need to find a new base of support — perhaps among the poor, if he can find a way to continue or widen the social safety net.